-From quiet, pristine beaches of stretching white sand, to old-world style winding streets, to some of the country’s most lush, green nature, these quaint towns in Florida offer something for everybody.
+From quiet, pristine beaches of stretching white sand that Florida is famous for, to old-world style winding streets, to some of the country’s most lush, green nature, these quaint towns in Florida offer something for everybody.

 Here, we’ll run you through twenty-one of the best, each offering the opportunity to see the lesser-known, real side of Florida.